-As of March 31, 2022 and 2021, we employed twenty-two and fifteen scientists and technicians, respectively at our facilities on Prince Edward Island to oversee our broodstock of GE Atlantic salmon, as well as the lines of fish we maintain for research and development purposes.
+As of June 30, 2022 and 2021, we employed twenty-four and nineteen scientists and technicians, respectively, at our facilities on Prince Edward Island to oversee our broodstock of GE Atlantic salmon, as well as the lines of fish we maintain for research and development purposes.
 We recognize research and development expenses as they are incurred.
 Our research and development expenses consist primarily of:

-salaries and related overhead expenses for personnel in research, development functions, and brood-stock husbandry; fees paid to contract research organizations and consultants who perform research for us; costs related to laboratory supplies used in our research and development efforts; and costs related to operating our field trials.
+salaries and related overhead expenses for personnel in research and development functions; fees paid to contract research organizations and consultants who perform research for us; costs related to laboratory supplies used in our research and development efforts; and costs related to operating our field trials.